 - Bacon slices vary in thickness so adjust cooking times to get the bacon to your perfect crispness.

-- Add a bacon slices in single layer.
-Add as much as your air fryer allows, but don’t let the bacon touch.
+- Add bacon slices in single layer.
+Add as much as your air fryer allows, but don’t let the bacon overlap too much.

-- Don’t crowd the basket with bacon or you will have excess oil burning.
-Thus, smoking.
+- Don’t crowd the basket with bacon because you’ll have un-even cooking.

 Best Temperature to Air Fry Bacon?

-- Remember: test 1 piece of bacon first and see what your preferred temperature and time is.
+- Remember: test 1-2 pieces of bacon first and see what your preferred temperature and time is.

 - After that, you’re an expert and can customize the timing to your favorite crispness.

 - We like to air fry our bacon at around 380F.
 It’s not too hot and not too low.
 It’s a good temperature to get your bacon crispy, without drying it out and making it hard.
 The key is making sure to flip and adding an additional 1-3 minutes more to get your bacon to your preferred level of crispness.

 - How long to air fry thick cut bacon?
 All thick cut bacons vary so much in thickness.
 We suggest starting with our base time suggested below, then adding additional 1-2 minutes until it’s cooked to your preferred crispy level.

 - All details are in the recipe box below.